Facilities Business Case Course

 Procurement Strategy | Implementation Schedule | Implementation Recommendations

-Group exercises to reinforce project planning considerations
+An exercise with a simple scope to reinforce project planning considerations

 The course ends with a multiple choice test to serve as a reminder of the key points thought during the course.

 Sam Pedram is a registered project director and an urban planner with experience in a variety of planning and management roles in government and private sectors.
 She holds a Master’s degree in Planning, a Bachelor’s degree in Economics, and a Diploma in Project Management.

 She has been an active member of several professional institutions including the Planning Institute of Australia (PIA) and the Australian Institute of Project Management (AIPM) and provides mentoring and coaching through various professional mentoring programs.